Mixing of the Mineyev flow, orbital counting and Poincar\'e series for strongly hyperbolic metrics: Introduction

 as $T \to \infty$.
 If there exist $[x], [y] \in \conj'$ such that $\ell_d[x]/\ell_d[y]$ is badly approximable then there exists $\k >0$ such that

-as $T\to\infty$. \end{corollary} This result complements a result of Gou\"ezel \cite[Theorem 1]{GouezelAncona} that provides the asymptotics growth rate of the transition probabilities $p^{\ast n}(x^{-1}y)$ as $n\to\infty$ for pairs of elements $x,y\in\G$.
+as $T\to\infty$. \end{corollary} This result complements a result of Gou\"ezel \cite[Theorem 1]{GouezelAncona} (see also \cite{gouezel-lalley}) that provides the asymptotics growth rate of the transition probabilities $p^{\ast n}(x^{-1}y)$ as $n\to\infty$ for pairs of elements $x,y\in\G$.
 Theorem \ref{thm.2} similarly applies and we obtain a result on the domain of analyticity for the Poincar\'e series for the Green metric.
 This same discussion can be applied to the Mineyev hat metric $\widehat{d}$ which was constructed in \cite{MineyevFlow}.
 We obtain counting results and results regarding the Poincar\'e series for this metric.
-Note also, that as discussed in the introduction, we may replace the assumption that $\G$ is virtually free with the assumption that the length spectrum of $d$ is non-arithmetic. \begin{remark} In \cite{sambarino}, Sambarino obtained counting results for the norm function associated to an Anosov representation (see Theorem A \cite{sambarino}).
-The method presented in this work can likely be applied in that setting also, although we do not to pursue this here. \end{remark}
+Note also, that as discussed in the introduction, we may replace the assumption that $\G$ is virtually free with the assumption that the length spectrum of $d$ is non-arithmetic.